izabelcavassim/WorkshopQCBio_trial/README.md

 -   Fasta file containing your reference genome ([GRCh37](http://grch37.ensembl.org/index.html))
--   The reads in fastq format
+-   The reads in fastq format.

+As you learned during the theoretical lecture, fastaq format is a text format that stores both the biological sequence and its related quality score.

 First we need to index the reference file for later use.
 This step is important for the speed and process of the mapping algorithm.
 It takes